Kawaree

-Kawaree is a heritage-listed former residence and parsonage at 3 Tharwa Road, Queanbeyan, Queanbeyan-Palerang Region, New South Wales, Australia.
+Kawaree is a heritage-listed former residence and parsonage at 3 Tharwa Road, Queanbeyan, New South Wales, Australia.
 It was built from 1886 to 1889.
 The property is owned by Mount Warrigal Retirement Village Ltd. It now forms part of the Warrigal Community Village Queanbeyan aged care facility, in which it is used as a community space.
-It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 While searching for the Murrumbidgee River in 1820, Joseph Wild, James Vaughan and Charles Throsby Smith came upon two small streams forming a single river winding through a valley at the eastern end of the Limestone Plains.
 These were later named the Molonglo River and the Queanbeyan River.

 The first non-Aboriginal use of land at Queanbeyan was by an unauthorised occupant, Timothy Beard, who called his property "Quinbean" which is thought to be an Aboriginal word for "clear water".
 This gave the city its modern name, Queanbeyan.

 The area became a natural stop for travellers crossing into the Monaro and by 1824, prospective settlers were establishing "stock stations" around the region.
 With this came an increase in population in the 1830s, and by 1836, a post office was established and a court house followed in 1837.
 Queanbeyan was formally proclaimed as a settlement on 28 September 1838.